 Fortune smiled upon me when I booked my trip to the Scottish Highlands with a group that was pretty easy going, most keeping to themselves and only a few hiccups here and there.
-Time to share what I learned from the three day trip that could help the next time you plan a group travel.
+Time to share what I learned from the three-day trip that could help the next time you plan a group journey.

 First things first, you are with a group of strangers and will be cooped up in a closed vehicle for a few hours.
 So please make sure you smell good.
 No one enjoys being closed in a stench-filled vehicle.
-Case in point, that breath taking moment in an airplane when someone seated near you passes gas.
-Also, no stinky socks and shoes please.
+Case in point, that breathtaking moment in an airplane when someone seated near you passes gas.
+Also, no stinky socks and shoes.
 Do sniff tests if needed before you reuse your socks.
 Basically, be hygienic.

 Don’t hog seats

 Be it a bus, car or van, there will be a limited number of window seats.
 So be a sweetheart and don’t stake a claim on any seat.
 The tour company I chose for my trip to the Scottish Highlands uses a 16-seater van.
 Being a solo traveller, I found myself in one of the single seats.
 While I was willing to give up my seat, those sitting in the two-seaters refused to move around.
 And that created a dissent on the first day itself with those on the single seats grumbling over the ‘lack of cooperation’ and ‘how do we click photos’.